Eagtac SX30C2 Flashlight Review

 Here’s another special thing about this light!
 It’s available in a stock configuration with a Nichia emitter.
 This is a High CRI 219c model.
 That’s not unheard of in production lights, but it’s a little unusual in this type (thrower).
 And that’s a good thing – warmer lights make great thowers!

-The reflector is deep and smooth, making a nice tight hotspot, and little (but specific) spill.
+The reflector is deep and smooth, making a nice, tight hotspot and a little (but specific) spill.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)